-1. The season of play for basketball is November 1 to the third Saturday in March.
-This means there shall be no basketball involving school teams prior to November 1 or after the third Saturday in March in any school year.
-This does not place any restrictions on individuals participating in out-of-school basketball prior to November 1 or after the third Saturday in March.
-School team camps outside the November 1 to third Saturday in March period are in violation of the season of play policy.
+i.
+The Season of Play for Basketball is November 1 to the third Saturday in March.
+This means there shall be no Basketball involving school teams prior to November 1 or after the third Saturday in March in any school year.
+This does not place any restrictions on individuals participating in out-of-school Basketball prior to November 1 or after the third Saturday in March.
+School team camps outside the November 1 to third Saturday in March period are in violation of the Season of Play policy.

-- 2. The season of play for volleyball is June 1 to the fourth Saturday in November.
-Therefore, volleyball practices may be carried out in schools during the month of June and from the beginning of the school term in the fall until the provincial championships.
-This precludes any formal school volleyball activity during the summer vacation but does not prevent individuals from attending summer camps.
-School teams that continue to function as school teams after the completion of the ASAA playoffs are in violation of the season of play policy. - 3.
-There is no intent that the seasons of play policy will have any effect on physical education classes or on intramural programs.
+- ii.
+The Season of Play for Volleyball is June 1 to the fourth Saturday in November.
+Therefore, Volleyball practices may be carried out in schools during the month of June and from the beginning of the school term in the fall until the Provincial Championships.
+This precludes any formal school Volleyball activity during the summer vacation but does not prevent individuals from attending summer camps.
+School teams that continue to function as school teams after the completion of the ASAA playoffs are in violation of the Season of Play policy. - iii.
+There is no intent that the Seasons of Play policy will have any effect on physical education classes or on intramural programs.

-D. Athlete Registration
+4. Athlete Registration

-- 1. All athletes must be registered in the ExNet registration system to be considered eligible for competition against other eligible athletes from ASAA member schools; this includes Jr and Sr varsity teams.
-Registration of athletes/teams must occur regardless of whether the team plans to enter provincial competition.
-A list of registered teams will be posted on the ASAA website and sent to all zone secretaries after the registration deadline.
+- A. All athletes must be registered in the sport registration system to be considered eligible for competition against other eligible athletes from ASAA member schools; this includes Jr and Sr varsity teams.
+Registration of athletes/teams must occur regardless of whether the team plans to enter Provincial competition.
+A list of registered teams will be posted on the ASAA website and sent to all Zone secretaries after the registration deadline.
 Teams that do not appear on this list are not eligible to compete against ASAA member schools until such time that team registration takes place.
-Teams on the ineligible list that continue to compete without registering will be subject to sanctioning at the discretion of the Executive Committee. - 2.
-The principal of the high school shall be provided with a password to access ExNet, the ASAA's online registration system.
-The onus of responsibility rests on the principal for confirmation of the required eligibility qualifications. - 3.
-A school cannot register more than one team per category or classification in each activity for ASAA provincial competition. - 4.
-Registrations for all sports must be submitted online at www.asaa.ca by midnight of the date indicated. - 5.
-Late Registrations:
+Teams on the ineligible list that continue to compete without registering will be subject to sanctions at the discretion of the Executive Committee. - B. The Principal of the high school shall be provided with a password to access SRS, the ASAA's online registration system.
+The onus of responsibility rests on the Principal for confirmation of the required eligibility qualifications. - C. A school cannot register more than one team per category or classification in each activity for ASAA Provincial competition. - D. Registrations for all sports must be submitted online at registration.asaa. ca by midnight of the date indicated. - E. Late Registrations:

-Golf, Cross Country, Badminton, Track and Field:
+$Golf, Cross\ Country,\ Badminton,\ Track\ and\ Field:$

-Team registrations after the online registration deadline and before the respective zone tournament deadline will be accepted subject to the late registration policy below.
-Additional students will be accepted after the respective zone tournament deadline subject to the late registration policy.
+Team registrations after the online registration deadline and before the respective Zone Tournament deadline will be accepted subject to the late registration policy below.
+Additional students will be accepted after the respective Zone Tournament deadline subject to the late registration policy.